 Earlham College is a residential college of liberal arts and sciences.
-As an integral part of their education, we expect all students to live in community and to learn from the experience.
+As an integral part of their education, we expect all students to live on campus as part of living in community and to learn from the experience.

 When students come to Earlham College, they step across a threshold into a community that accords deep respect to every individual and that is organized around a set of values we expect will guide the behavior of all members of the community.
 Stepping across this threshold is often a refreshing experience, but it can also be a difficult one because living in community at Earlham asks a great deal of each and every one of us.

 “Principles and Practices of the Earlham College Community” is a document that sets forth our high aspirations for all members of the community.
 It is organized around five values: respect for persons, integrity, peace and justice, simplicity, and consensus governance.
 We intend “Principles and Practices” to be an educational document.
-Rather than state rules of conduct, it poses queries to which we expect all members of the community will return from time-to-time for self- or group-examination.
+It poses queries to which we expect all members of the community will return from time-to-time for self- or group-examination.

 We expect faculty to work with students, and for students to work with one another to live into those high aspirations.
 This is an educational process.
 We strive to be a community of mutual support, responsibility and accountability.